Pollock Halls of Residence: Masson House

 Masson House is a modern four-storey hall of residence, which can hold 133 people in mostly single en-suite double-bedded rooms.
 It was built in the 1990s and underwent extensive refurbishment in 2016.
 As of 2021, Masson House is not available as student accommodation, but used as a year-round three-star hotel for business travelers and conference attendees.
 The university had previously been criticised for its usage of Masson House, given a shortage in student accommodation.
 It is named after 19th-century historian David Masson, who also lent his name to Masson Hall, the university's first hall of residence for women.

 Turner House

 Turner House is a seven-storey tower block which was built in the 1960s.
 It was named after Sir William Turner, Principal of the University from 1903 to 1916.
 It can hold up to 203 residents, with the majority of rooms being single study rooms, with shared toilets and showers, and two double sized rooms on the 1st and 5th floor for house wardens.

 John Burnett House

 Having been completed in July 2009, John Burnett House lies on the west side of Pollock Halls, between Lee House and Masson House.
 The five-storey building can hold 150 students in both single and shared rooms, both of which can have shared or en-suite facilities.
-It is named after John Burnett, an 18th and early 19th-century judge and legal scholar.
+It is named after John Burnett, a British botanist and mycologist, who served as the principal and vice chancellor of Edinburgh University from 1979 to 1987.